 - Eyelid malpositions include any unnatural or incorrect positioning and orientation of eyelids due to various factors that influence any of the three layers of the eyelids.
-They might be caused due to ageing, trauma, scarring, birth defects or medical disease involving any or all of the three layers.
+They may possibly be caused due to ageing, trauma, scarring, birth defects or medical disease involving any or all of the three layers.

 - The most common forms of eyelid malposition are eyelid retraction, ptosis, entropion and ectropion.